New York fund manager arrested on Ponzi scheme charges

-Prosecutors said he used $2 million of the money he collected from three hedge funds to pay his own expenses and cover redemption requests from prior investors, according to the criminal complaint dated Feb.
-7.
+Prosecutors said he used $2 million of the money he collected from three hedge funds to pay his own expenses and to cover redemption requests from prior investors, according to the criminal complaint dated February 7.

 Konior advertised that his fund provided trading leverage to new and emerging hedge funds, according to prosecutors.
 He said he would match the hedge funds' investment by up to nine times and put the money into brokerage accounts that investors could use to trade securities, the complaint said.

 If an account lost money, the hedge fund investor would bear the losses, until its contribution ran out.
 If the account earned profits, they would be split between the individual investor and Absolute.

 In emails, text messages and phone conversations, Konior said he was establishing brokerage accounts for the three hedge fund investors when he had already stolen their money, the U.S. Attorney's Office for the Southern District of New York said in a statement.

 Prosecutors charged Konior with securities fraud and wire fraud, each of which carries a potential penalty of up to 20 years in prison.